renovatebot/renovate/lib/modules/platform/github/index.md

 ## Package Registry Credentials

-When Renovate is running against repos on `github.com`, it will automatically provision `hostRules` for these GitHub Packages registries using the platform token:
+When Renovate runs against repositories on `github.com`, it automatically provisions `hostRules` for these GitHub Packages registries using the platform token:

 - `ghcr.io`
 - `maven.pkg.github.com`